phalcon-orphanage/docs/en/reference/request.rst

 Accessing the Request from Controllers
 --------------------------------------
 The most common place to access the request environment is in an action of a controller.
-To access the Phalcon_Request_ object from a controller you will need to use the $this->request public property of the controller:
+To access the :doc:`Phalcon_Request <../api/Phalcon_Request>` object from a controller you will need to use the $this->request public property of the controller:

 .. code-block:: php